 Popular single layer designation in Germany, which is mostly on the soil type refers.

 The aligned to the west-northwest to south-southwest vineyard with 20 to 60% slope covers nearly eight hectares of vineyards on granite weathered soil.
-Here are mainly the varieties Klingelberger (a special clone Riesling) and muscatel cultivated.
+Here are mainly the varieties Klingelberger (a special clone Riesling) and muscatel cultured.
 Shares in the situation, for example, have members of Durbacher Winzergenossenschaft as well as the winery Huber Alfred.

 The oriented south and southwest vineyards in 133 to 235 meters above sea level with 15 to 35% slope cover 37 hectares of vineyards.
 The medium to deep soils consist of sandy to clay loam, with in the upper part stony-grusigem slate.
-You own a high Water storage capacity, Here is 95% of the variety Riesling cultivated.
+You own a high Water storage capacity, Here is 95% of the variety Riesling cultured.
 The location is divided into two subregions with different microclimate.
-The first is the ten-piece in the middle slope, where the best dry Rieslings grow.
-The second is a trellis system along the inside of the wall, from which the heat is radiated back.
+The first is the ten piece in the middle slope where the best dry Rieslings grow.
+The second is a trellis system along the inside of the wall, from which heat is radiated back.
 The wines pressed here are on label also declared as "Steinberger Mauerwein".
 In the auction (Auction) in the year 2002 in the monastery Eberbach achieved a Steinberger Riesling Trockenbeerenauslese Cabinet Vintage 1937 with € 5,150 the highest price.
 The location is the sole possession of Hessian state vineyards,

 The oriented south to southeast vineyard in 145 to 230 meters above sea level with 25 to 55% slope covers eight hectares of vineyards.
 The name derives from the very hard rock.
 The extremely barren soils consist of skeletally rich, yellowish-white porphyrite with low loess support.
-Here is mainly the variety Riesling cultivated.
+Here is mainly the variety Riesling cultured.
 For example, a share of the situation Good Hermannsberg,

 Other individual layers with this name exist in the municipalities or growing areas Bad Dürkheim (Palatinate), Bad Kreuznach (near), Beilstein (Württemberg), Bollschweil (Baden), Dalheim (Rhine Hesse), Gröst (Saale-Unstrut), Guntersblum (Rheinhessen ), Michelbach (Franconia), Partenheim and Wackerheim (Rheinhessen).